dave45678/Lesson15/IntroToSpringBoot/Lesson10.md

 ### Controller
 This is where the action happens.
 Routes are mapped out for each action - Creating, Reading, Updating and Deleting data (CRUD).

+#### The routes
+##### Default Route (“/”)
+When a user visits this route, a new instance of the Courses class will be created and passed to the view.
+This will hold all values that the user enters into the form and return them to the controller at the route specified on the form by the POST method.

 #### What does @Autowired do?
 When you create an instance of an object, you use the format ObjectClass someObject = new ObjectClass(); This creates an instance of the object, and you can use it within the method where it is called.